 - Typically cook with fresh meat only

 (Yes, in my opinion, those are the only reasons you wouldn't like ButcherBox.)

 Normally, I wouldn't recommend subscription grocery services to purchasers that travel a lot or expect to only use the service intermittently because pausing and canceling can be a hassle.

 However, the great thing about ButcherBox is that you have total flexibility.
 You can pause your subscription for up to 6 months at a time and you can even switch back and forth between monthly and bi-monthly deliveries if you find that your freezer stays stocked longer than you were expecting.

 I've been using ButcherBox for a couple of years now, and I am especially grateful I had a subscription this year.
 I was able to move up my deliveries and increase my order size when we started cooking at home more.
 And I didn't have to worry about meat being out of stock at the grocery store.

 So, there you have it: my honest ButcherBox review (and why I use and recommend it).
 Subscribing to ButcherBox not only gets you delicious high-quality meats, but also peace of mind in knowing that you'll always have paleo, keto, and Whole30-compliant meats on hand.
 So you can feel even more confident in your healthy eating decisions.

 Ready to get cooking?
-Get free bacon and $15 off your first delivery here!
+Get your first box delivered here!